cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 OPAQUE additionally depends on an Authenticated Key Exchange (AKE) protocol.
 This specification defines one particular AKE based on 3DH; see {{ake-protocol}}.
 We let `Npk` and `Nsk` denote the size of public and private keys, respectively, used in the AKE.
-The AKE protocol must provide the following functions.
+The AKE protocol must provide the following functions:

 - RecoverPublicKey(private_key): Recover the public key related to the input `private_key`.
 - DeriveAuthKeyPair(seed): Derive a private and public authentication key key pair